olimorris/persisted.nvim/README.md

       vim.api.nvim_input("<ESC>:%bd<CR>")
     end,
     after_source = function(session)
-      -- Change the git branch
       print("Loaded session " .. session.name)
     end,
   },
 })
 ```
 The callbacks can accept a *session* parameter which is a table that has the following properties:
-* name - The filename of the session.
+* `name` - The filename of the session.
-* file_path - The file path to the session.
+* `file_path` - The file path to the session.

 ## :rocket: Usage

 ### Default commands
 The plugin comes with a number of commands:

+- `SessionToggle` - Determines whether to load, start or stop a session
 - `SessionStart` - Start recording a session.
 Useful if `autosave = false`
 - `SessionStop` - Stop recording a session
 - `SessionSave` - Save the current session
 - `SessionLoad` - Load the session for the current directory and current branch if `git_use_branch = true`
 - `SessionLoadLast` - Load the last session
 - `SessionDelete` - Delete the current session
-- `SessionToggle` - Determines whether to load, start or stop a session

 > **Note:** The author only binds `SessionToggle` to a keymap for simplicity.